Mexican Independence Day - How To Host Your Own Party

 ¡Viva México! ¡Viva México! ¡Viva México!

 Mexican Independence Day, 16th September, is a time of huge celebrations in Mexico.
-It marks the occasion when Catholic priest Miguel Hidalgo y Costilla rang the bell of his church in the small town of Dolores, Guanjuato and implored his people to fight for independence from Spain.
-This ‘Grito de Dolores’ (‘Cry of Dolores’) was September 15th 1810, and although it was almost 11 years later that Mexico finally gained independence on August 24th 1821, the occasion is still marked every year all over Mexico.
+It marks the occasion when Catholic priest Miguel Hidalgo y Costilla rang the bell of his church in the small town of Dolores, Guanjuato & implored his people to fight for independence from Spain.
+This ‘Grito de Dolores’ (‘Cry of Dolores’) was September 15th 1810, & although it was almost 11 years later that Mexico finally gained independence on August 24th 1821, the occasion is still marked every year all over Mexico.

 PLANNING YOUR OWN MEXICAN INDEPENDENCE DAY FIESTA